-If the circumference of your waist is greater than your hips — you carry more weight above the hips — you have an increased risk of heart disease and type 2 diabetes.
-The risk is even greater for women if waist circumference is 35 inches (89 centimeters) or more and for men if waist circumference is 40 inches (102 centimeters) or more.
+If your waist circumference is greater than your hips — you carry more weight above the hips — you have an increased risk of heart disease and type 2 diabetes.
+The risk is even greater for women with waist circumferences of 35 inches (89 centimeters) or more and for men with waist circumferences of 40 inches (102 centimeters) or more.

 With a cloth measuring tape, measure your waist circumference just above the hipbones.

 Body composition: Body mass index

 Your body mass index (BMI) is a calculation that indicates whether you have a healthy amount of body fat.
 You can determine your BMI with a BMI table or online calculator.

 If you'd rather do the math yourself, divide your weight in pounds by your height in inches squared and multiply by 703.
 Or divide your weight in kilograms by your height in meters squared.
 (To determine your height in meters, divide your height in centimeters by 100.)

 The following BMI results demonstrate whether you are at a healthy weight.

 |30 and above||Obesity|